IlkkaTakala/Torn-Explorer/readme.md

 # Exam Project
+This project was an exam project for a tool development course at Howest University of Applied sciences

+# Tool
 The aim of the project is to create an external interface for the marketplace of the text-based game Torn (https://www.torn.com/).

 The API is available at https://api.torn.com/.
 Some features require an API key available for egistered accounts, but a sample key is provided with the project.